abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/14-Manage access with RBAC.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.

-### Review
-In this lab, you have completed:
-- View and assign roles
-- Monitor role assignments and remove a role
+## Summary
+In this exercise, we viewed and assigned roles to manage access and permissions.
+We also monitored role assignments and learned how to remove a role when necessary.
+Throughout the exercise, we gained practical experience in managing role-based access control (RBAC) and ensuring appropriate access levels within a cloud environment.

 ## Reference link